-The Annual Governance Statement explains how the Combined Authority has complied with the Local Code of Governance and meets the requirements of the Accounts and Audit (England) Regulations 2015 Regulation 6.1 (b) in relation to the publication of an Annual Governance Statement.
+The Annual Governance Statement, as set out from page 47, explains how the Combined Authority has complied with the Local Code of Governance and meets the requirements of the Accounts and Audit (England) Regulations 2015 Regulation 6.1 (b).

-4. Operational Model
+3. Operational Model